BareBones-RPG/BareBones-RPG.github.io/README.md

 ## Resting
 When players are in a somewhat safe area, with no active encounter:
 - The players can eat rations and use their waterskin; this is taking a breather before embarking to their next stop.
 A player must declare a **Breather**; this way, the referee can allow the players to use their rations with a short rest.
-When the PCs do this, they can roll 1d3+GRIT health and will recover from a minor burn.
+When the PCs do this, they can roll 1d6+MIGHT health and will recover from a minor burn.
-- The players will recover their max health points.
+- The player characters will recover their max health points.
 Players need to rest in a safe place with uninterrupted sleep for a long rest whenever they eat a ration and have a drink from their waterskin, players will also recover from their major burn.

 - [Back to Table of Content](#table-of-content)